Christian reviews the newest watches in the vintage watch shop!

 Check them out in the vintage watch shop before they go!

-This example, with its crispy steel case, warm yellow gold fluted bezel and stunning ,ate grey dial further proves that less is more and there is still, after all of those years, value in vintage Rolex.
+This example, with its crispy steel case, tasteful yellow gold fluted bezel and beautiful glossy black dial further proves that less is more and there is still, after all of those years, value in vintage Rolex.
 This is one of my favorite watches and I know it’ll never disappoint.